mnr/writing-wip/kwak-anthology.md

 “It’s not that remarkable - her modification intercepts and logs commands from the meal.
 We were recording the cook process.
 With enough information we could build open source meals.
 Hestia is tricky about how they make the system work - we were going to open that up to the world.
 That’s why they killed Dakota.”

-“That seems a bit extreme,” starts Araci.
+“That seems extreme,” starts Araci.
 “But where did that meal come from?
 Would I be able to purchase that from a grocery vendor?”

 Robin hesitates.
 “Not yet.”
 He looks away for a minute, sighs, and looks back.
 “That meal isn’t commercially available.
 Friends of ours *found it* on a shipping dock.”